| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 public const (in) X Y @ 2; // relational in operator |

-A binding clause specifies that the pattern Z
+A binding clause specifies that the pattern Z should be matched

-in turn to each member of the list Zs
+in turn to each member of the list Zs; only values matching the

 pattern will be extracted, and free variables in the pattern are bound

-to their corresponding values using lambda
+to their corresponding values using lambda.
+Binding clauses are

 considered from left to right, which means that a clause may refer to